jenkinsci/pipeline-plugin/TUTORIAL.md

 The neat thing is that if you want to change your Workflow script—for example, to add a new Jenkins publisher step corresponding to reports your `Makefile`/`pom.xml`/etc. is newly creating—you just edit `Jenkinsfile` in your change.
 The Workflow script is always synchronized with the rest of the source code you are working on: `checkout scm` checks out the same revision as the script is loaded from.

-# Exploring available steps
+# Exploring Available Steps

-There are a number of workflow steps not discussed in this document, and plugins can add more.
+SThere are a number of workflow steps not discussed in this document, and plugins can add more.
 Even steps discussed here can take various special options that can be added from release to release.
 To make it possible to browse all available steps and their syntax, a help tool is built into the flow definition screen.